maciejpedzich/maciejpedzi.ch/src/content/blog/racemash-my-appwrite-x-hashnode-hackathon-project.md

 It was a website where the user got to choose one of two randomly picked girls based on their photographs to decide which one they (as in the user, not the girls themselves) found more attractive.
 After casting a vote, another pair was picked and the cycle continued.
 Each girl was assigned [an Elo rating](https://en.wikipedia.org/wiki/Elo_rating_system) that got updated based on the expected outcome of the vote and the actual result.

 For the record, I didn't find what Mark had done _cool_, or otherwise morally acceptable.
-I did, however, enetertain the idea of using the core FaceMash mechanic of having the users choose one of two randomly selected **photographs I had taken**  and updating their internal ratings based on the users' votes.
+I did, however, enetertain the idea of using the core FaceMash mechanic of having the users choose one of two randomly selected **photographs**  and updating their internal ratings based on the users' votes.

 It didn't take long before I came up with the name for my project.
 Replacing the letter _F_ with the letter _R_ in FaceMash seemed like a fitting choice, given that my app would feature images of race cars.
 I settled on the name shortly after I learned that the `racemash.com` domain name was available.
 And yes, I did go on to register it.